 Taking cues from our Activists, we’ve funded more Honest Obituaries, and organized a number of events, including a National Day of Action, Week of Mourning, Dia de los Muertos Vigil, Gratitude Gatherings, a community watch party and panel about the importance of recognition in conjunction with the Lincoln Memorial COVID lighting, and more.
 Mayors and other elected officials have supported our call for a national, coordinated data-driven COVID response plan.

 On March 1, 2021 more than 120 grassroots COVID Memorial Day events were held by Activists across the country in solidarity with all #MarkedByCOVID and to call for a national holiday and permanent memorials.
 State legislators and other public officials also marked the date: At our urging, 152 mayors in 36 states took official action to proclaim the first Monday in March COVID Memorial Day.
 In response to this groundswell and in collaboration with Marked By COVID, Representative Greg Stanton (D-AZ 9th) introduced a resolution in the House of Representatives expressing support for the designation of the first Monday in March to be COVID-19 Victims and Survivors Memorial Day.
-State legislators in CA, AZ, MI, CO and other public officials have also filed COVID Memorial Day resolutions.
+State legislators in CA, AZ, MI, GA, CO and other public officials have also filed COVID Memorial Day resolutions.